Stuycs-K/final-project-9-kangc-kaushald/WORKLOG.md

 created the method for button push as a test version to print out 5 different numbers depending on the number key pressed

 ### date 5/25/23
 Updated player by a bit and mainly worked on fixing the stat application process and added gear types

-info
+### date 5/26/23
+Tried to update the gear and understand the gear mechanism info